barnehcodes/Aui-Customer-Service-ChatBot/README.md

 ### Related works

-One of the main sources that are placed very close to the scope of this project is the research paper ‘**Building and Evaluating a Chatbot Using a University FAQs Dataset’ ([Said A. Salloum](https://www.researchgate.net/profile/Said-Salloum?_tp=eyJjb250ZXh0Ijp7ImZpcnN0UGFnZSI6InB1YmxpY2F0aW9uIiwicGFnZSI6InB1YmxpY2F0aW9uIn19), [Khaled Shaalan](https://www.researchgate.net/profile/Khaled-Shaalan-2?_tp=eyJjb250ZXh0Ijp7ImZpcnN0UGFnZSI6InB1YmxpY2F0aW9uIiwicGFnZSI6InB1YmxpY2F0aW9uIn19), [Azza Basiouni](https://www.researchgate.net/scientific-contributions/Azza-Basiouni-2287886607?_tp=eyJjb250ZXh0Ijp7ImZpcnN0UGFnZSI6InB1YmxpY2F0aW9uIiwicGFnZSI6InB1YmxpY2F0aW9uIn19), [Ayham Salloum](https://www.researchgate.net/profile/Ayham-Salloum?_tp=eyJjb250ZXh0Ijp7ImZpcnN0UGFnZSI6InB1YmxpY2F0aW9uIiwicGFnZSI6InB1YmxpY2F0aW9uIn19), [Raghad Alfaisal](https://www.researchgate.net/profile/Raghad-Alfaisal?_tp=eyJjb250ZXh0Ijp7ImZpcnN0UGFnZSI6InB1YmxpY2F0aW9uIiwicGFnZSI6InB1YmxpY2F0aW9uIn19)),**  from it we can extract other related works where Chatbots were used in academic support, administration, and student engagement:
+One of the main sources that are placed very close to the scope of this project is the research paper ‘**Building and Evaluating a Chatbot Using a University FAQs Dataset’ ([Said A. Salloum](), [Khaled Shaalan], [Azza Basiouni], [Ayham Salloum], [Raghad Alfaisal]),**  from it we can extract other related works where Chatbots were used in academic support, administration, and student engagement:

 **Existing University Chatbot Solutions**